We have the expertise to optimise inventory, reduce cost and improve service.

 Our inventory consultants can undertake a full inventory analysis for you.
 Using historical and forecast data we can establish the optimum inventory target for every product, based on the target service levels required and any working capital restrictions that need to be observed.

 There are many approaches to establishing optimal inventory targets we can take, depending on the client requirements and the industry sector.
-Click on the tabs below to read about a typical 8 step approach our inventory consultants would take with a retail operation.

 Inventory modelling requires extensive statistical analysis and consequently requires a solid foundation of transaction and forecast data.
 It is crucial to the process of inventory modelling to establish at least a 12-month data profile reflecting product sales, product purchase costs, planned lead-times, actual lead-times and supply variations.